-- In Werewolf The Apocalypse, the Bunyip were a werewolf tribe that went extinct in the 1920's along with the thylacine.
+- In Werewolf: The Apocalypse, a werewolf tribe that managed to make it to Australia and mated with the local thylacine called itself the Bunyip.
+They went extinct in the 1920's along with the thylacine.
 The other werewolves helped things along as well, which remains a sore point.

 I learnt some tricks from the Ipswich Witch:

 If you want to win a vote, scratch a bigot's itch.

 They say her face had launched a thousand fish and chips.

 - In the early 2000s, the (then) British chocolate company Cadburys had a hollow chocolate treat called a "Yowie", each of which contained a small "collectible" plastic model of an antipodean animal.
 Yaoi Fangirls gave them out at anime conventions down under.